platformsh/platformsh-docs/docs/src/administration/web/configure-project.md

 ## Access

-The `Access` screen allows you to manage users' access on your project.
+The `Access` screen allows you to manage users' access to your project.

 You can invite new users to your project by clicking the `Add` button and entering their email address, or modify permissions of existing users by clicking the `Edit` link when hovering over the user.

 ![Project configure icon](/images/management-console/settings-project-access.png "0.7")

 {{< note >}}
-Currently, permissions changes that grant or revoke SSH access to an environment take effect only after the next time that environment is deployed.
+Currently, permission changes that grant or revoke SSH access to an environment take effect only after the next time that environment is deployed.
 {{< /note >}}

-Selecting a user will allow you to either edit that user's permissions or delete the user's access to the project entirely.
+Selecting a user will allow you to either edit that user's permissions, or entirely delete the user's access to the project.

 ![Manage users of your Platform.sh project](/images/management-console/edit-user.png "0.7")

-If you check the `Project admin` box, this user will be an administrator of the project and will have fulll access on all environments.
+If you check the `Project admin` box, this user will be an administrator of the project and will have full access on all environments.
 If you uncheck the box, you'll have the option of adjusting the user's permissions on each environment.

 {{< note >}}
 The `Account owner` is locked and you can't change its permissions.